enspectr/bar-scan-bt/README.md

 ### Reset adapter to factory defaults

 This is the method to be used if nothing else have helped.
-To reset scanner to factory defaults using the following control code and repeat [configuration procedure](#initial-configuration-steps).
+To reset scanner to factory defaults using the following control code and repeat [initial configuration procedure](#initial-configuration-steps).

 <p align="center">
   <img src="https://github.com/enspectr/bar-scan-bt/blob/main/doc/default_settings.jpg" />